-They are chemical substances produced by the thyroid gland , which is found in the front of the neck.
+They are chemical substances produced by the thyroid gland, found in the front of the neck.

 This gland uses iodine to produce thyroid hormones, which are essential for the functioning of every cell in the body.